Our COVID-19 Response

 MOBILE MEDICAL CLINIC

-Our Mobile Medical Clinic is starting in June.
+Our Mobile Medical Clinic is underway.
 Our Team travelled to our catchment area two weeks prior to the start of the clinic and self-isolated in our village office.
 They are checking their temperatures daily, and ensuring they have no symptoms before the clinic starts.
 Providing essential health services during this time is also important, therefore our normal Mobile Medical Clinic will opperate.
 We will take extra precautions including, multiple hand-washing stations at entrance of the clinic and rooms, temperatures of patients will be taken before entering the clinic, each room will be disinfected after every patient and everyone present much wear masks.

 Personal Protection Equipment for healthcare workers